Hope For The Day: Sip of Hope

 Hope For the Day established Sip of Hope, a coffee bar in Chicago's Logan Square neighborhood in the winter of 2016.
-Boucher partnered with Jesse Diaz, founder of Dark Matter Coffee, a Chicago based coffee brewing company.
+Boucher partnered with Jesse Diaz, founder of Dark Matter Coffee, a Chicago-based coffee brewing company.
 Sip of Hope opened on May 3, 2018.
 Senator Dick Durbin and others attended to give their support for Hope for the Day's mission.
 The coffee shop donates all of their profits to suicide prevention projects, mental health education, and serve as outreach.
 Sip of Hope staff are trained and certified in mental health first aid to assist customers who seek information about mental health challenges.
 The staff provides aid through conversation and resources about mental wellness.

+In 2020, Sip of Hope Coffee separated from their partnership with Dark Matter and began their own roasting journey.
+They continue to offer Signature and Seasonal coffee blends that include mental health resources on each bag.

+In October 2023, Sip of Hope announced a second location opening within the UC Chicago Medicine Center for Care and Discovery located in the Hyde Park neighborhood of Chicago.

 Partnerships

 Dark Matter Coffee

 Hope for the Day has partnered with Chicago's Dark Matter Coffee for years, with this alliance crystallizing in 2017 when they decided to launch a social enterprise coffee shop together to be named Sip of Hope (SOH), which they opened in May 2018.